Visiting Sedona In December: 10 Things You Need To Know

 Hiker watching sunrise over Sedona AZ on a cold but sunny Winter morning in December

-Kristen watching a beautiful sunrise over Sedona AZ from Chimney Rock on a sunny but cold Winter morning in December
+Kristen watching a beautiful sunrise over Sedona from Chimney Rock on a sunny but cold winter morning

-If you’re a hiker, you are going to need plenty of moisture wicking layers that you can easily put on and take off throughout the day.
-Even if you don’t plan to hike, you will need heavy coats, sweaters and long pants for mornings and evenings.
+If you’re a hiker, you’re also going to need plenty of moisture wicking layers that you can easily put on and take off throughout the day.
+Even if you don’t plan to hike, you’ll need heavy coats, sweaters and long pants for mornings and evenings.

 10. Are There Any Christmas Lights In Sedona?